KipCollo/ToolsCorn/DevOps/VCS/Git/2-commit.md

 After making changes to your source code, you should stage those changes with Git before you can commit them.

-* git commit

-Now that we have added or deleted the changes we need to inform Git about, we commit the changes.
+`git commit` - Now that we have added or deleted the changes we need to inform Git about, we commit the changes.
 This, in a way, finalized the next version of our codebase.
 We can go back to all the past commits to see the version history.
 The command works as follows.

 ```bash
 git commit -m "The message you want to write to describe this commit"